 No one in Nepal wants to live in a scenario in which forests are destroyed, water sources are polluted or unequally used, or in which Nepal’s biodiversity has vanished.
 Nevertheless, as mediation is a voluntary process, parties need to be committed and actively participate in the process.
 Identifying the matching stakeholders might be an additional challenge.
 Considering the complexity of the conflicts and the high number of people involved, the process would need time and proper preparation.
 Mediators, also, can enhance the conflict ripeness.

 In case parties agree to commit to mediation, the mediator must understand the conflict correctly.
 I believe that this paper gave a short overview, which could be utilized as the first step of preparation.

 Natural resources are limited, but too often taken for granted.
 The government of Nepal, political parties, the private sector, smugglers, communities, and individuals should reflect on the use of resources.
 The goal should be to act responsibly and take the preciousness, limited existence, and collective need for resources under reflection, understand own and opposing positions.
-Abuses of political power, societal privileges, economic benefits, environmental aspects, and natural preservation need to be taken under consideration equally while using natural resources.
+Abuses of political power, societal privileges, economic benefits, environmental aspects, and natural preservation need to be taken into consideration equally while using natural resources.